maliahavlicek/what2do2day/README.md

 | _id     	| ObjectId  	| unique identifier 	| None            	|               	|
 | country 	| String    	| Country's name    	| None            	| to lower      	|

-- [x] Create - Since the list of countries is long and does not change often this collection was initialized via the [countries.py](../what2do2day/helpers/upload_countries.py):
+- [x] Create - Since the list of countries is long and does not change often this collection was initialized via the [what2do2day/helpers/upload_countries.py](../what2do2day/helpers/upload_countries.py) which can be run in the terminal to populate the COUNTRIES database:
 ```$ python helpers/upload_countries.py ```
 - [x] Read - The ObjectId for a country is stored in an address.
 It's used to populate the address collection country drop-down menu.
 When displaying Places and Events to the screen, the Countries table is queried to provide a textual value for the country associated to an address.
 - [ ] Update